 c/o Mr. Joel Ephross

-Enron Energy Services
+Enron Energy Services Operations, Inc., LLC

 1400 Smith St.

 Houston, Texas 77002

 THE SECURITIES WHICH ARE THE SUBJECT OF THE SUBSCRIPTION AGREEMENT HAVE NOT BEEN REGISTERED OR QUALIFIED UNDER FEDERAL OR STATE SECURITIES LAWS AND ARE BEING ISSUED IN RELIANCE UPON EXEMPTIONS FROM SUCH REGISTRATION OR QUALIFICATION.
 ALL SECURITIES ISSUED WILL BE RESTRICTED SECURITIES AND WILL NOT BE FREELY TRANSFERABLE.
 BOTH BECAUSE THE SECURITIES ARE UNREGISTERED AND BECAUSE OF CONTRACTUAL RESTRICTIONS, ANY SECURITIES RECEIVED WILL BE SUBJECT TO RESTRICTIONS ON TRANSFER, WHETHER BY ISSUANCE, GIFT, HYPOTHECATION OR OTHERWISE.